louis-cf-lin/GI-mathematical-modelling/log.md

 - We can easily change frequency just by changing $Cor$, so how should we control much we rely on this pseudo-constant?

 > Strictly speaking, no. Since altering the parameters alone will not get us anywhere close to 26cpm, we use $Cor$ to do that in the 1D case.
 Then for 2D, we modify $\eta$, $\beta$, etc. to assign a gradient across the array of electrodes for various parameter values.

+**Meeting notes:**

+There is an old paper that proposes a more complex cell model that accounts for the effect of acetylcholine.
+Use the new parameter as an additional coefficient to current.